Rahuls66/Python-MachineLearning/README.md

 This repostiory contains Machine Learning Case Studies and Exercises based on various Regression, Classification or Clustering Problems.
 The datasets source(s) has been added below.
-Few of the datasets are scraped by myself and can be found in 'data' subdirectory in this repository.
+Few of the datasets are scraped by myself and can be found in this repostiry only.

 Dataset Courtsey: